edwin-huber/SparkAndLivyOnAKSSpot/README.md

 - Livy API documentation: https://livy.incubator.apache.org/docs/latest/rest-api.html

+- Docker image used for spark driver and executor and livy base image: https://github.com/JahstreetOrg/spark-on-kubernetes-docker

-1. Build the spark and the livy docker image by filling in your docker registry in the `acrbuild.sh` script in the `DockerImage/spark` as well as `DockerImage/livy` image
+1. Build the livy docker image by filling in your docker registry in the `acrbuild.sh` script in the `DockerImage/spark` directory
-2. Run both `acrbuild.sh` scripts to build and push the docker images
+2. Run the `acrbuild.sh` script
 3. Install the livy helm chart
 ```
 kubectl create namespace livy